 By REGINALD RENAGI

-First of all, PM Somare will not quit politics in 2011 and before the elections.
+Finally, I predict PM Michael Somare is not yet ready to quit politics in 2011 and before the 2012 national elections.

 Importantly, there are still many outstanding political reforms left by former PM, Sir Mekere, that this government has yet to introduce any real substantial improvements , hence; this is no time to be quitting politics.